cs2901/yape-bcp-project-yacket-fingerlog/doc/documentation.md

 ## User Stories

 ### Must have

-* As a MYPE owner, I would like to have all my emmited tickets/invoices sorted by different categories.

-* As a client, I want to have electronic ticket/invoices or bills to be sure that I will never lose them.

 * As the owner of a MYPE, I would like to keep a record of my clients in order to recognize them and build loyalty.